 Even though MagPanel might be a new construction material here in the US, magnesium-based cement has actually been used worldwide for many hundreds of years.
 It was used in the construction of the Pantheon in Rome AND the Great Wall of China.
 Although the materials used in these projects weren’t exactly like today’s more advanced boards, the naturally fire-resistant minerals and product chemical composition were essentially the same.
 The fact that these ancient structures are still around is testimony enough to the durability of MagPanels.

-What are MagBoards (Magnesium fireproof boards)?
+What are MagPanels (Magnesium fireproof boards)?

 In 2017, the US had 111,000 fires in nonresidential buildings.
 Half of all house fires happen in the kitchen, and for nonresidential buildings, cooking was also a culprit as 30% of all nonresidential fires were started by cooking.
-And while the kitchen is the most common place in the home for a fire to start, other places in the home where fires often start include the bedroom, living room, laundry room, and the attic.
+And while the kitchen is the most commonplace in the home for a fire to start, other places in the home where fires often start include the bedroom, living room, laundry room, and attic.

 The second most common area in the home for a fire to start is the bedroom.
-The most likely reason for this is the abundance of flammable materials typically found in the bedroom such as carpet, drapes, bedspreads, pillows, and linens.
-MgO certainly can’t be used to produce these items, but MagBoards can be used in the flooring, ceiling, and walls to help prevent the fire from spreading farther than the bedroom itself.
-Having only one burned-out bedroom is better than having the home completely destroyed.
+The most likely reason for this is the abundance of flammable materials typically found in the bedroom, such as carpet, drapes, bedspreads, pillows, and linens.
+MgO certainly can’t be used to produce these items, but MagPanel can be used in the flooring, ceiling, and walls to help prevent the fire from spreading farther than the bedroom itself.
+Having only one burned-out bedroom is better than having the home destroyed.